 Southeast Fun Free Things to Do

 I’m starting with my home state, whose motto is “smiling faces, beautiful places.”
 Hopefully you’ll say the state lives up to its reputation once you visit.

 Starting in Greenville, stroll through Falls Park.
 Stop to pose for a photo on the now iconic Liberty Bridge, the 400 foot suspension bridge that hangs over the waterfalls along the Reedy River.
 There are also nature trails, a pond, public art and plenty of green space to run around.

 Jumping down to the coast, Charleston boasts many walking finds, including routes along the Battery and Rainbow Row.
 For a quintessential Charleston experience, check out the Charleston City Market where you can browse or buy jewelry, baskets, pottery, wood carvings, handmade soap, and other crafts.
 The market stretches for four blocks under a roof, beginning at 188 Meeting Street.
 On Saturday mornings in season, Marion Square, a 10-acre public park located right downtown, has a farmers market.

-Find out about even more free fun things to do in South Carolina.
+Find out about even more fun free things to do in South Carolina.

 Now I’ve got Georgia on my mind.
 The Peach State is chock full of free fun, starting in Atlanta.

 Centennial Olympic Park was the heartbeat of the 1996 Summer Olympic Games in Atlanta.
 Bring the whole family to check out the Olympic Rings and splash in the water that bubbles up during hot days.
 Have a picnic on the grassy knoll or maybe just spend time at the two playgrounds in the park.
 Check out the schedule of events to see if you can catch a free concert, play, or other activity during your visit.